realUjanSen/RobloxIdleTerminator/README.md

 dist
    └── RobloxIdleTerminator.exe
 ```
-6. Double-click the .exe file to run it.narendra pur college indraneel, ac , travarsa
+6. Double-click the .exe file to run it.

  For Mac and Linux users: